Herman, Morton, The Architecture of Victorian Sydney, 1964

 Australian architectural history.
 The authors trace the many

-latest interpretations in the 1990s.
-Over 200 colour images
+interpretations in the 1990s.
+Over 200 colour images illuminate the

 To Build a Bridge: